Thindependence Rock Climbing

 Park at the large shoulder area beneath the First Grotto Wall.
 Walk up the road (CO Hwy 82) back east toward the top of the Pass.
 After approximately 300-400 yards uphill, you will pass a small (one car) parking slot on the right and will soon come to a cairn and a climber's trail on the north (left) side of the road.
 Follow the trail with cairns past Outrageous Overhangs, continue up the mini talus field after which the trail will fork.
 Take the right fork and then the next left fork (second right fork heads to V2).
 You will be at the base and right side of Thindependence at this point.
 Head up the steep trail and small rock steps to access all climbs on this wall.
 There is a distinct gap between OO and Thindependence.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Thindependence:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Thindependence:

 Featured Route For Thindependence

 From: Montrose, CO

 Just to the right of Junior Olympic Wall!